 Once your shrimp are prepared (see tips and tricks below), grab a small bowl and whisk together all of the ingredients for the honey garlic sauce.
 If you like a little heat, try adding half a teaspoon of red chili flakes or cayenne pepper.

 Next, you’ll sear the shrimp in a large skillet.
 Since the recipe calls for 2 pounds of shrimp, you’ll need to cook the shrimp in at least 2-3 batches to prevent the pan from getting overcrowded.
 I chose to cook my shrimp in butter.
 If you’re sensitive to dairy, swap it out for olive oil or vegetable oil.
-Remember, shrimp only need a couple of minutes per side to cook, so keep a close watch to prevent them from overcooking.
+Remember, shrimp only need a couple of minutes to cook per side, so keep a close watch to prevent them from overcooking.

 Remove the shrimp to a clean plate and set them aside.